Introduction

 Troubleshooting ECG Artifacts: A Guide for Lab Technicians

-The 'Neural Cloud Solutions' platform enhances ECG analysis by employing advanced noise filtering and distinct wave recognition techniques.
+The 'Neural Cloud Solutions' platform enhances ECG analysis by employing advanced algorithms and distinct wave recognition techniques.
 This technology identifies and labels critical data even in recordings with high levels of noise and artifacts, rapidly isolating ECG waves from recordings affected by baseline wander, movement, and muscle artifacts.
 Regular maintenance of ECG equipment is essential, which includes checking for loose connections and ensuring that clips and cables are in good condition, as degraded clips can lead to signal loss.
 Using high-quality electrodes, such as Ambu Blue Sensor ECG electrodes, can significantly reduce motion artifacts and improve signal integrity.
-Furthermore, implementing effective skin preparation techniques, such as using abrasion techniques and alcohol prep pads, can enhance electrode connectivity, addressing issues caused by dry skin or body hair.
+Furthermore, implementing proper skin preparation techniques, such as using abrasion techniques and alcohol prep pads, can enhance electrode connectivity, addressing issues caused by dry skin or body hair.

 Patient History and Medication Documentation: Contextualizing ECG Results